 Official opening ceremony.
 Carl Ernst, Royal Court Restaurateur at the Central Station, was the builder and owner of the new hotel in the city centre which initially bore the name Hotel Ernst.

-The management of the Hotel Ernst was transferred from the mother to Carl Kracht and his sister Hermine Brinkhaus.
+The management of the Hotel Ernst was transferred from the mother to Karl Kracht and his sister Hermine Brinkhaus.
 The siblings founded a GmbH (company with limited liability), which Hermine left three years later.
-Carl Kracht was now the sole owner of the Cologne hotel.
+Karl Kracht was now the sole owner of the Cologne hotel.
 He lived with his family in Zurich, where he ran the Baur au Lac.

 Friedrich Reime was appointed director of the Hotel Ernst.